 First Generation Civil Rights Fellowship

-FirstGEN is a Lawyers' Committee, NILC and CLINIC collaborative program, with the Lawyers' Committee serving as program lead.
-Each organization will host two fellows during the summer of 2015, and all six fellows will participate in a weekly advocacy training program.
+FirstGEN is a Lawyers' Committee, NILC, CLINIC, and AAJC collaborative program, with the Lawyers' Committee serving as program lead.
+Each organization will host two fellows during the summer of 2016, and all eight fellows will participate in a weekly advocacy training program.

-The press release announcing the Lawyers' Committee, NILC and CLINIC FirstGEN partnership is availabe here, and a PDF version of FirstGEN's program overview is available here.
+The press release announcing the Lawyers' Committee, NILC and CLINIC FirstGEN partnership is available here, and a PDF version of FirstGEN's program overview is available here.

 For more information about FirstGEN Fellows, visit www.FirstGenFellows.org, follow FirstGEN on Twitter and Instagram, and like FirstGEN on Facebook.

 To identify, support and advance emerging first generation social justice leaders.